Introduction

 - If the stockpile is exhausted and no player has gone out, the discard pile is reshuffled except for the top card, which is left in place.
 This rule prevents the same card from being drawn immediately after being discarded.

-- When using jokers, players must replace the joker in their hand with the appropriate card once the joker is used in a meld.
+- Players must replace the joker in their hand with the appropriate card once the joker is used in a meld.
 For instance, if a joker is used as a King in a set, the player must have a King in their hand to replace the joker.

 - A player can go out only if they have formed valid melds with all their cards, and they must end their turn by discarding their last card.
 If a player goes out, they score zero points for that round, while other players count the points of the cards remaining in their hands.